A travel blog by Window Seater

 In 2007, it went only from Strasbourg to Vienna after the French leg was replaced with a high-speed TGV service.
 And in 2009, the Orient Express name disappeared from timetabled services entirely, leaving us only with Belmond’s service.

-The Belmond Group began running their Venice-Simplon-Orient Express luxury service in 1982, a respectable 5 year wait after CIWL stopped servicing the Simplon-Orient Express route to Venice.
+The Belmond Group began running their Venice-Simplon-Orient Express luxury service in 1982, a respectable five year wait after CIWL stopped servicing the Simplon-Orient Express route to Venice.
 These days, for half the year, Belmond plays mixologist with all three of the CIWL routes depending on what it feels its customers would like most.
 It seems that most of its routes go from Paris to Strasbourg and then heads south into the Alps to stop in Innsbruck, Austria.
 From there it goes south to Venice, or east to Vienna, and only sometimes on to Istanbul.

 “Reality” and the Orient Express

-There seems to be debate online about whether Belmond’s Venice-Simplon-Orient Express should or should not be considered the Orient Express, or whether it had any right to inherit the title in the first place.
+There seems to be debate online about whether Belmond’s Venice-Simplon-Orient Express should or should not be considered the Orient Express, or whether it had the right to inherit the title in the first place.
 But of course, people would debate just about anything online.

 The original Orient Express was created at a time when the alternative was a boat, and when people likely to want to make the journey were merchants, diplomats, or very wealthy tourists.
 In modern train travel, the age of specially designed low-centre-of-gravity crystal brandy dispensers has long given way to the age of the plastic knife and fork wrapped in a tissue.